dburles/meteor-spacebars-tohtml/README.md

 ## Iron Router

-We can also serve templates using [Iron Router's](https://atmospherejs.com/package/iron-router) server site routes.
+We can also serve templates using [Iron Router's](https://atmospherejs.com/package/iron-router) server side routes.

 Here's a simple example: